-Aquatic plants are the most sensitive group.
-The lowest value being for sodium chlorate with duckweed L. minor is 7-d EC50 value of 73.7 mg/L which corresponds to 84.8 mg/L for potassium chlorate.
-RAC notes that all EC{50} s/LC50s for fish, invertebrates, algae, and aquatic plants (see Table) are above the threshold value of 1 mg/L. Therefore, the substance does not warrant classification for acute aquatic hazard.
+RAC is of the opinion that in case of sodium chlorate, reliable acute toxicity data are available for all three trophic levels (fish, invertebrates, algae, and aquatic plants).
+Aquatic plants are the most sensitive group, and the lowest result is a 7-d EC50 value of 73.7 mg/L for duckweed L. minor.
+RAC notes that all EC50s/LC50s for fish, invertebrates, algae, and aquatic plants (see Table)

+are above the threshold value of 1 mg/L. Therefore, sodium chlorate does not warrant classification for acute aquatic hazard.
 This is consistent with the conclusion of the DS.